 The scheme of corporate governance ensures that Council monitors performance and assures effective corporate strategy and enterprising business planning.

 The Quality & Enhancement Office oversees the academic governance scheme which provides for Senate to concentrate on assuring and enhancing our academic quality and standards and the richness of the student experience.

-The Legal, Planning & Governance Directorate provides support for the development and operation of the scheme of corporate governance as well as related functions including information governance.
+The Legal and Governance Directorate provides support for the development and operation of the scheme of corporate governance as well as related functions including information governance.